Reading the Book Tour Revolution Through the XP Lens

 A little book tour backstory:

 People assume that book tours exist to sell books.
 That they’re financially beneficial for authors, publishers and bookstores.
 But as literary agent Kate McKean wrote on her Substack last year, this isn’t always the case.
 She provided one example based on a “successful” book event.
-A local seller welcomed 100 guests and sell a total of 30 books, which resulted in around $75 in royalties for the author.
+A local seller welcomed 100 guests and sold a total of 30 books, which resulted in around $75 in royalties for the author.
 Then, after expenses, the publisher lost a few hundred bucks.

 What your average book event can do more reliably than drive sales, however, is drive awareness.
 When an author’s tour is planned, each stop in each new city is also an opportunity to promote the book on social media, try for interviews or a review in local news outlets, and generally just put the book and the author on the local radar.

 But of course, publishers can’t afford to lose money with no end in sight.
 Like many marketing programs, there is often a balance between the engagements that are worth it for awareness and those that are worth it for the financial returns.
-Enter: Michelle Obama.
+Enter Michelle Obama.

 The stadium-sized book tour: